Guan Xiaotong: Career

 Guan first gained attention when she starred in Nuan, adapted from author Mo Yan's short story, The White Dog and the Swing.
 The film garnered positive reception from both China and Japan.

 Guan rose to prominence as a child actress through Chen Kaige's film The Promise, playing the younger counterpart of Cecilia Cheung's character.
 She continued to build up her filmography, starring in television series and films.

-Her popularity rose as she starred in the 2014 television series May December Love, which received high ratings in China.
+In 2014, Guan received widespread recognition when she starred in the series May December Love, which received high ratings in China.
 She also starred in One Servant of Two Masters, which won her the Best Supporting Actress award at the Hengdian Film and TV Festival of China.
 Following the airing of these dramas, Guan was dubbed as the "Nation's Daughter" by the Chinese media.

 In 2015, Guan starred in coming-of-age film The Left Ear, and won the Most Promising Actress award at the inaugural Gold Aries Award held by Macau International Movie Festival.
-The same year, she also released her first solo album, Eighteen.
+She appeared in the Sohu romantic fantasy web short film Love of Magic, which received positive reception.
+Later, she released her first solo album, Eighteen.

 In 2016, Guan starred in the family drama Papa Can You Hear Me Sing, a remake of the classic Taiwanese film of the same name.

 She then starred in the romance drama To Be A Better Man.
 Both series earned high ratings in China, and Guan won the Best Supporting Actress award at the Shanghai Television Festival for her performance in To Be a Better Man.
 She also starred in her first adult leading role in the fantasy drama Novoland: Castle in the Sky, and won the Best Actress award at the 7th Macau International Television Festival for her performance.

 In 2017, Guan played the female lead in fantasy action drama Xuan-Yuan Sword: Han Cloud and romance comedy series Love of Aurora.

 In 2018, Guan starred in the historical romance drama Untouchable Lovers as well as sports romantic comedy series Sweet Combat.
 The same year, Guan starred in Zhang Yimou's wuxia film Shadow, receiving positive reviews for her portrayal of a double-faced princess.

 The same year, she was cast in the fantasy romance film The Story of Turandot alongside Dylan Sprouse.
 Forbes China listed Guan under their 30 Under 30 Asia 2017 list which consisted of 30 influential people under 30 years old who have had a substantial effect in their fields.

 In 2020, Guan starred in the female-centric youth modern drama Twenty Your Life On.

 The same year, she starred in the romance comedy film Oversize Love.